hao-mai/services/README.md

 ## Model Fixtures

 To provide initial data with migrations for virtual_library app.
-This way, other who would like to test the CRUDs endpoints can generate the data.
-* TBD
+Fixtures can be used to pre-populate database with data for tests or to provide some initial data.
+The specific details of each book are completely made up and for illustrative purposes only.
+* You can load data by calling `./manage.py loaddata fixtures.yaml`

 ## Scheduled Tasks